index

 The Kaluza–Klein Spectrum on the Poincaré Homology Sphere

-The projection from a 6D periodic lattice to 3D produces a quasicrystal in physical space and an orbifold S3/2IS^3/\mathrm{2I}—the Poincaré homology sphere—in the internal space.
+In 1904 Henri Poincaré constructed a closed three-manifold with the same homology as the three-sphere but a nontrivial fundamental group, refuting the conjecture that homology alone determines S3S^3.
+That manifold—S3/2IS^3/\mathrm{2I}, the quotient of the three-sphere by the binary icosahedral group—has 120-fold symmetry inherited from the 600-cell, and its ring of invariant polynomials is generated by three forms HH, TT, ff of degrees 2020, 3030, and 1212 satisfying the single relation T2=H31728f5T^2 = H^3 - 1728 f^5: the E8E_8 surface equation.
+The projection from a 6D periodic lattice to 3D produces a quasicrystal in physical space and this same orbifold in the internal space.
 The constraint geometry and the spectral content of this orbifold are two outputs of that single projection.
 The constraint geometry provides the β\beta-function.
 The spectral content provides the effective dimension D\mathcal{D} that enters the β\beta-function’s dimensional correction.
 The full chain connecting these is developed in From Lattice Projection to Cosmic Expansion.
 This post computes the scalar Kaluza–Klein spectrum on S3/2IS^3/\mathrm{2I}.
 The extension to pp-form spectra (vectors, spinors, symmetric tensors) requires analogous branching rules and has not been carried out.

 The binary icosahedral group 2ISL(2,5)\mathrm{2I} \cong \mathrm{SL}(2,5) is the double cover of the icosahedral rotation group IA5\mathrm{I} \cong A_5.
 It has 120 elements—the largest finite subgroup of SU(2)\mathrm{SU}(2)—and acts freely on S3SU(2)S^3 \simeq \mathrm{SU}(2) by left multiplication.
 The quotient Σ=S3/2I\Sigma = S^3/\mathrm{2I} is a smooth, compact, oriented three-manifold with π1(Σ)=2I\pi_1(\Sigma) = \mathrm{2I} and H1(Σ;Z)=0H_1(\Sigma;\mathbb{Z}) = 0.
 Poincaré constructed it in 1904 as a counterexample to the conjecture that homology determines the three-sphere1.
 It is the unique spherical space form with icosahedral holonomy.